Shresht7/random-cli/README.md

 #### Flags

-You can use the `--length` flag to specify the length of the generated strings. (defaults to `16`)
+`--length`: Specify the length of the generated strings (default: `16`).

-You can use the `--repeat` flag to generate multiple random strings.
+`--repeat`: Number of times to repeat the execution of this command.

 #### Examples